 You may think that the scenario is an exception, but it happens a lot more often than people believe.
 Here are some of the most shocking and bizarre cases of criminals winning the lottery.

 $10 Million Criminal

 If you live in Uxbridge, Massachusetts, you may have heard of Daniel Snay.
 This man is listed on the Sex Offender Registry Board as a level three (high risk) sex offender.
 He was convicted of indecent assault and battery of a minor under 14 back in 1974 and 1976.

 Fast forward to 2008, Snay purchased a scratch-off ticket and promptly won a huge prize of 10 million dollars.
 Between then and now, police say that he used that money to entice children and commit more crimes.

 In March of 2014, Snay was arrested for the same crime—indecent assault and battery of a minor.
 The official list of indictments includes reckless endangerment of a child, enticement of a child and dissemination of pornography to a minor.
 The Uxbridge police force is working with officers in Connecticut and Rhode Island, where Snay allegedly committed some of his crimes.

 His bail was set at $5 million.

 Scamming Massachusetts Lotto

 The result of this crime?
-There really wasn’t a development as one would expect.
-The game that the students bought ticket for, continued to be active for another five years and it was discontinued in 2010.
+There wasn’t development as one would expect.
+The game that the students bought a ticket for continued to be active for another five years and it was discontinued in 2010.